AyoubUmoru/AWS-Elastic-Snapshot/README.md

 # README

-Stand-alone project for manual AWS Elasitc Search Snapshot and restore Tested with AWS ES 6.3-7.1
+Stand-alone project for manual AWS Elasitcsearch Snapshot and restore Tested with AWS ES 6.3-7.1

 ## Prerequisite